blink1073/systemjs-demo/README.md

 SystemJS Demo
 =============

-Demo of using SystemJS to load JSON and CSS with a relative image URL.
+Demo of using SystemJS to load CommonJS and AMD formats, as well as JSON and CSS with a relative image URL.

 ```bash
 npm install